-Google shifting gears, shutting down Nexus One web storeAaron Baker - Editor-in-Chief
+Google shifting gears, shutting down Nexus One web storeAaron Baker - Director, Content and Partnerships

 Nexus One, I hate to see your online web store disappear.
 You were a good little Nexus most of the time, giving people Android 2.1, a 3.7-inch AMOLED display, and an unlocked experience, all in an unbranded package.
 Unfortunately, the Google "experience" was arguably sub-par, leading to customer frustration that eventually translated into low sales numbers.

 The good news?
 If I'm reading the post correctly, Google is working to bring the device to retail partners across the US (read: AT&T and T-Mobile), so it's not the end of the device as we know it.
 First and foremost, I wouldn't be surprised to see the unit land in T-Mobile retail outlets, particularly given the two-year pricing collaboration combined with some past leaks (like T-Mobile retail stores carrying accessories).
 AT&T, on the other hand...it's a bit of a long stretch, given that the company hasn't exactly supported the device.
 That being said, with an AT&T model ready to ship, the nation's second largest carrier might be willing to stock it.

 The full Google statement is below.
 Anyone hoping for availability at your local T-Mobile or AT&T store?
 Discuss!